table of contents

 The young leaves contain high amounts of vitamin C and are best picked in spring for use in salads and soups.

 The plant was once used as medicine for various ailments, but its primary purpose was as a cure for gout and to relieve pain and swelling.
 For this reason, the plant was also known as goutwort.

 Modern herbals still recommend ground elder as a treatment for gout, sciatica, rheumatism, haemorrhoids, inflammation, and water retention.

-While we make little use of of it as a food plant today, it is sometimes used as fodder for pigs and is so-called pigweed.
+While we make little use of it as a food plant today, it is sometimes used as fodder for pigs and is so-called pigweed.

 There is little information on its side effects.
-Seek medical advice before use in pregnancy, when breastfeeding or for specific medical conditions.
+Seek medical advice before use during pregnancy, when breastfeeding or for specific medical conditions.